Eco-DAS Frequently Asked Questions

 • Evidence of carrying projects through to completion

-• Likelihood that the proposed manuscript idea would be exciting and valuable to the broader science community.
+• Likelihood that the proposed project would be exciting and valuable to the broader science community.

 • In addition, the balance of represented disciplines and other factors are used to make difficult choices among highly qualified applicants.

-I'm not sure how to approach the manuscript proposal - can you provide examples?
+I'm not sure how to approach the proposal - can you provide examples?

 No, but we can offer helpful hints.

-Don't copy and paste unpublished chapter 4 of your dissertation, or a manuscript that you have almost finished.
+Don't copy and paste an unpublished chapter of your dissertation, or propose a project that is already in progress.
 That's going to disqualify you.

-Don't propose something you could write entirely by yourself.
+Don't propose something you could do entirely by yourself.
+Eco-DAS is about developing collaborations.

-Think about an idea that you'd love to work on with other Eco-DAS participants, especially people who are experts in areas that are outside of but complement your own knowledge.
+Think about an idea that you'd love to work on with other Eco-DAS participants, especially people who are experts in areas that are complementary to your own knowledge.

-Look at past Eco-DAS publications to get a sense of the diversity of projects that have moved forward.
-Some projects aren't even "manuscripts"!
+Look at past Eco-DAS publications and proposals to get a sense of the diversity of projects that have moved forward.
+Many have been manuscripts, but you could propose any collaborative project.
 Think outside the box.

-An expensive field project is not likely to happen unless funding is obtained.
+An expensive field project is not likely to happen unless funding is obtained, so it's not a good basis for a proposal.
 You could propose to write a funding proposal with other Eco-DAS participants.

 No specific format is required.
 However, you might consider:

-- explaining why you think this manuscript/project is needed and would be exciting and valuable;
+- explaining why you think this project is needed and would be exciting and valuable;

 - providing a brief abstract or summary;